onsonr/nebula/docs/pages/index.md

 Web components solve these problems.
 They're [supported by all modern browsers](https://caniuse.com/#feat=custom-elementsv1), they're framework-agnostic, and they're [part of the standard](https://developer.mozilla.org/en-US/docs/Web/Web_Components), so we know they'll be supported for many years to come.

-This is the technology that Shoelace is built on.
+This is the technology that Nebula is built on.

 ## What Problem Does This Solve?

-Shoelace provides a collection of professionally designed, highly customizable UI components built on a framework agnostic technology.
+Nebula provides a collection of professionally designed, highly customizable UI components built on a framework agnostic technology.
 Why spend hundreds of hours (or more) building a design system from scratch?
 Why make a component library that only works with one framework?

-With Shoelace, you can:
+With Nebula, you can:

 - Start building things faster (no need to roll your own buttons)
 - Build multiple apps with different frameworks that all share the same UI components